meir/achievements/README.md

 This is a small Rust program to show the list of achievements for the game youre currently streaming on Twitch.

+I do not recommend you use this, this program was made just to start learning rust

 ## How to use

 1. Create a Twitch application [here](https://dev.twitch.tv/console/apps/create)